rlennon/mscplacprj2021/README.md

     Keep your language and tone professional at all times.
     Be honest.

-Communication
+# Communication

     Slack is the preferred method of communication.
-       Utilize Slack threads to keep subject items and conversations together If a demonstration is required use <tool>, record the session and upload to the Slack channel.
+       Utilize Slack threads to keep subject items and conversations together If a demonstration is required use Collab Ultra, record the session and upload to the Slack channel.
     No Slack communications between 9am and 5pm Irish Standard Time.
     Raise a problem as soon as you see it.
     Respect each other and understand differences in knowledge.